ubsuny/data-analysis-final20/GPS/wiki.md

 We can utilize this knowledge by multiplying both sides of the equation by the transpose of $T$, $T^T$, such that $A = T^T T$ and $\vec{b} = T^T \vec{s}$.
 Thus, after applying this, we have $A\vec{c} = \vec{b}$, which can be row-reduced since the matrix is now non-singular (nonzero determinant) and square.

 Solving this equation then produces the constants from the original equation $s(t) \approx c_0 + c_1 t = f(t)$ such that we now have an approximation to the position.
 Typically, the error to this fit is not described by something akin to $\chi^2$ such that $\chi^2 = \sum_i^{size(P)} [\dfrac{s(t_i) - f(t_i)}{\sigma_i}]^2$ , where $\sigma_i$ is the standard deviation associated with the measurement of $s(t_i)$.
 Further, root-mean squared error is given by $RMSE = \sqrt{\frac{\chi^2}{size(P)}}$.
 Ultimately, these tells us the goodness of fit, but don't present themselves as a vectorization of that quantity.
 Alternatively, we can just observe $|s(t_i) - f(t_i)|$ vs. $t_i$ to see how the error trends at each vector element.
 Since this is predicting real data (not an exact function), this measure won't really tells us much if we're looking to observe some trend in error.

 Another common means of fitting raw data is producing a [Lagrange Interpolating Polynomial](https://mathworld.wolfram.com/LagrangeInterpolatingPolynomial.html).
 This particular method is nice in that it has to pass through all the reference points by the equation

 $P_n(t) = \sum_j^n s(t_j) \Pi_{i \neq j}^{n - 1} \dfrac{t - t_i}{t_j - t_i}$

 where $P_n(t)$ represents the interpolating polynomial with $n$ reference points.
 So, for enough points, it should exactly approximate the raw data.
 However, this fails to represent the physical model, since a highly-accurate model would require many near $n$ points.
 This would produce a near $t^n$ polynomial, which becomes a problem because the highest that we can observe on this scale is likely jerk, $\mathcal O(t^3)$.
-So, although it may provide an accurate polynomial, it does not represent the physics of the system and doesn't tell us anything about physical constants such as $v_0$, $a$, etc.   Least-squares can generalize higher order motion via the Vandermonde matrice anyway, as long as we know the system driving it.
+So, although it may provide an accurate polynomial, it does not represent the physics of the system and doesn't tell us anything about physical constants such as $v_0$, $a$, etc.   Least-squares can generalize higher order motion via the Vandermonde matrices anyway, as long as we know the system driving it.

-Further, I will not smooth the data by a Fourier transform because there is no periodicity to it.
+Further, I will not smooth the data by a Fourier transform because there is no periodicity to it explainable by physical systems.
 Because of that, cleansing would not be algorithmic in most cases; rather, it would be case-by-case looking for inconsistencies in that particular data.
 A better solution would be to follow the same path with the exact same initial conditions over and over again, then average the data.
 However, even that isn't feasible since the data produced by `phyphox` doesn't have consistent time-steps such that you could match-up entries easily.
 So, the average of $K$ trials is also ignored due to the structure of the data.
 Regardless, we can supplement missing data by repeating the experiment as described and just combining each set, assuming the initial conditions are nearly identical.

 As such, I opt to follow the least-squares path instead since the matrix is formed by the actual predicted equations of motion.
 Further, if we were to opt to use 3 points, the choice in them is arbitrary.
 In such a large set of data, the user has to choose which points to interpolate.
 This can't really be optimized without a rigorous algorithm that the motion doesn't necessary fit in all cases.
 Instead, least-squares makes that decision for you by producing the correct order for a physics polynomial while implementing all points.
 Now, we can move on to eliminating time dependence in our equations of motion.